 Of course there were some things I didn’t like about the experience too.

-Mealtimes were interrupted by staff eager to get you to sign drinks to your room, the on site shop was really expensive and there were a slew of things that weren’t included in the price.
+Mealtimes were interrupted by staff eager to get you to sign drinks to your room, the on site shop was really expensive so the Gods help you if you forgot your sunscreen, and there were a slew of things that weren’t included in the package price.
 You could use the gym but had to pay extra for the spa, some water sports were included but you had to pay extra for others, there were even surcharges for using certain restaurants at certain times.

-Yet here in the resort it very much felt like I was on my own amongst a sea of families and couples.
+Yet here in the resort it very much felt like I was on my own amongst a sea of families and couples, something that wouldn’t normally bother me, apart from the fact it was very clear I bothered them.
+Not in a bad or malicious way, just an uncomfortable curiosity.
 I was even made to feel like I was a solo infiltrator into family package bliss.
-I was an anomaly, and there was a real sense that staff in particular didn’t know what to do with me, especially at mealtimes which are set up predominantly for families and couples.
+I was an anomaly, something that they weren’t used to, and there was a real sense that staff in particular didn’t know what to do with me, especially at mealtimes which are set up predominantly for families and couples.
 The request for a table for one was often met with surprise and even a sympathetic look from the manageress and confusion from the staff as they struggled to seat me.
 ‘Oh, not there sir, we prefer to give those tables to other guests’, was the response as I walked to a balcony seat.
 Instead I was shown to a table in the middle of the room which was exactly the same size, just hemmed in and with a nice view of the waiter’s station instead.
 Then of course was the usual flurry as they removed all the excess cutlery as if I was some sort of social pariah.

 The whole bubble mentality was very strange too.
 There was a real tribal paradigm amongst many of the guests who declared themselves ‘Mark Warner people’.
-They had been coming on Mark Warner holidays – many to this very same resort – for years, if not decades, and would never be seen dead in other resorts.
-That type of loyalty is a testament to the quality of their holidays here I suppose, but it was very surreal.
+They had been coming on Mark Warner holidays – many to this very same resort – for years, some for decades, and would never be seen dead in other resorts.
+That type of loyalty is a testament to the quality of their holidays here I suppose, but as someone who constantly heads to new horizons it was very surreal.